PhilEllis/Splanets/README.md

 <a name="bugs"></a>
 ## Known Bugs

 There are no identified bugs at present.
-The text size and responsiveness has been the most temperomental element within this design and i would, if starting again change the opauqe overlay behind the jumbotron text and over the Hero image to a responsive div that would contain the text through all devices and screen sizes rather than a static overlay contained within the image.
-Sadly once i had realised this there was not enough time to reverse the design before submission but i will take this lesson on to the next project.
+I am not fully happy with the solution to the background image not stretching the background as i feel there must be a better was of adapting other than setting the vh to the current setting.
+I utilised every potential varient i could think of so this is something i would look to refine before passing this to a client.
+I would also potentially add a media query implimenting a cut down video for mobile views so that the rocket can be fully appreciated.
+I however do not posess the video editing skills to make this happen.

 <a name="credits"></a>
 ## Credits